lkwd/appsec-interview/readme.md

 verr basic functionality - authenticated users can view files and an administrator can rename them.
 We hope to expand this in the future.

-Unfortunately, shortly after deploying a preview site we noticed some very strange activity.
+Unfortunately, shortly after deploying a preview instance we noticed some very strange activity.
 We also received the following anonymous message:

-> You're devs made some serious mistakes.
+> Your devs made some serious mistakes.
 I can completely take over Docu-me via RCE, without even needing a user account.
 > Pay 1 BTC to wallet_address_here and I'll help you fix this.

 Unsurpisingly, we don't want to pay this mysterious and possibly malevolent actor.
 Instead, we hope you'll be able to help us work out what they might have found and help us fix it.
-We know you're very busy, but we hope this won't take more than 2-4 hours of your time at most.
+We know you're very busy, but we hope this won't take more than 2-4 hours of your time.

 ## Your task